mdrisco4/National-Parks/README.md

 # React Router & APIs

-For today's lab you will be building a stock tracking app.
+For today's lab, you'll be building out a small website for the National Parts.
 The lab will be broken down into two parts:

 1. Build a React app that uses `react-router`
 1. Communicate with 3rd-party APIs